-If you are an agency worker (and NOT an employee), from the outset of your pregnancy you are entitled to take time off (unpaid) to attend antenatal appointments.
+If you are an agency worker (and a worker, not an employee), from the outset of your assignment you are entitled to take unpaid time off to attend antenatal appointments.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details